robertoreale/virtuoso-dba/README.md

         fibonacci;

-## Verify that the sum of the reciprocals of factorials converge to `e'?
+## Verify that the sum of the reciprocals of factorials converge to e

 *Keywords*: recursive CTE, numerical recipes